welkineins/programming-list/cpp-list.md

 - [FlatBuffers](https://google.github.io/flatbuffers/) - FlatBuffers is an efficient cross platform serialization library for C++, with support for Java, C# and Go.
 It was created at Google specifically for game development and other performance-critical applications.
 - [MessagePack](http://msgpack.org/) - MessagePack is an efficient binary serialization format.
 It lets you exchange data among multiple languages like JSON.
 But it's faster and smaller.
 Small integers are encoded into a single byte, and typical short strings require only one extra byte in addition to the strings themselves.
 - [Avro](https://avro.apache.org/) - Apache Avro™ is a data serialization system.
-- [Aeron](https://github.com/real-logic/Aeron) - Efficient reliable unicast and multicast message transport.
+- [Aeron](https://github.com/real-logic/Aeron) - Efficient reliable UDP unicast, UDP multicast, and IPC message transport.
 - [tchannel](https://github.com/uber/tchannel) - Network multiplexing and framing protocol for RPC.

 ### JSON Parser